Under fire, FBI’s Strzok says personal views didn’t impact decisions

 Breaking News Emails

-WASHINGTON — The senior FBI official who oversaw the Hillary Clinton email investigation and helped lead the initial probe of ties between Russia and the Trump campaign strongly rejected claims that his personal views affected his official actions, while accusing congressional Republicans of furthering Vladimir Putin’s goal of sowing discord in the U.S.
+WASHINGTON — The senior FBI official who oversaw the Hillary Clinton email investigation and helped lead the initial probe of ties between Russia and the Trump campaign strongly rejected claims that his personal views affected his official actions, while accusing congressional Republicans during a fiery and combative hearing of furthering Vladimir Putin’s goal of sowing discord in the U.S.

 In public testimony before two House committees Thursday, special agent Peter Strzok acknowledged making “blunt” comments about then-candidate Donald Trump as well as other political figures in dozens of text messages he exchanged with a fellow agency official.